 As a Master in Public Administration in International Development (MPA/ID) student, your first-year core curriculum includes sequences in microeconomics, macroeconomics, and econometrics with an emphasis on policy applications to development over pure theory.
-You also enroll in core courses that cover institutions, governance, management, and the theory of development, as well as six elective courses typically taken in your second year.
+You also enroll in core courses that cover institutions, politics and governance, management, and the theory of development, as well as six elective courses typically taken in your second year.

 You will need to earn at least 76 credits in order to graduate.